valerielim/MIT-gentle-python/README.md

 * Each lesson unit may contain 1 lecture, 1 class exercise & 1 homework assignment piece
   * Not all lessons have lectures
   * Some lessons have more than 1 piece of homework
-* Code has been tested before uploading and is working
+* Code has been tested before uploading and is working correctly

 ### Completed lessons